BetterTransportChoices/Main/README.md

 Transport Alert was inspired by the [Victorian FireReady app](http://www.cfa.vic.gov.au/plan-prepare/fireready-app/) that notifies users of local fires and other emergencies.

-## Data sources used
+A prototype is available on [POP](https://popapp.in/w/projects/579d562a81201bbf39c85000/mockups/579d564a2fc58b953ed1cb57).
+It currently includes:

+* The user's current location and a list of user-defined watch zones
+* Map and list views of a watch zone with current traffic conditions and disruptions
+* Details about specific disruptions
+* A share sheet for sharing disruption information to social media

-The disruption screen displays a Google Map with two disruption layers:
+The disruption screen displays a Google Map with two layers:

-1. [Google Maps Traffic Layer](https://developers.google.com/maps/documentation/javascript/trafficlayer) (as VicRoads live traffic API was not available in time for GovHack)
+1. [Google Maps Traffic Layer](https://developers.google.com/maps/documentation/javascript/trafficlayer) displaying current traffic conditions (as VicRoads live traffic API was not available in time for GovHack)
 2. Real-time disruption information from the [PTV Timetable API](https://www.data.vic.gov.au/data/dataset/ptv-timetable-api).
 This needs to be parsed in two steps:

     1. Display PTV stops in the selected area